-I finished it with one organic strawberry, few frozen wild blueberries, more almonds and cinnamon, and a drizzle of Yacon Syrup.
-I don’t like sweet food, but you can taste as you make it and you can add some more of your favorite sweetener to it: monk fruit (granulated or syrup), swerve, or stevia drops.
+I finished it with one organic strawberry, a few frozen wild blueberries, more almonds and cinnamon, and a drizzle of Yacon Syrup.
+I don’t like sweet food, but you can taste it as you make it and you can add some more of your favorite sweetener to it: monk fruit (granulated or syrup), swerve, or stevia drops.
 This is an open canvas.
 Add chocolate, cacao nibs, other seasonal fruits, nuts or nut butter, coconut flakes, etc. Add the cacao and make it a chocolate porridge if that’s what you feel like.
 You can also use any non-dairy milk you want, I happen to love hemp milk.

 You will also need extra milk that you start adding once your millet has absorbed all the other liquid to bring it to a creamy consistency.
 You add milk, stir and continue to cook on low heat until you like the consistency.
 Add the vanilla, cinnamon, coconut oil, the nut butter if using, mix well and add to a serving bowl.
 Top with your favorite ingredients.
 The whole process will take about 20-25 minutes.
 That’s why it’s easier if you have the millet already cooked and you rehydrate it with milk.

 The below recipe instructions will have cooked millet as an ingredient.
 To cook the millet, check the options above.

 How to Make Millet Porridge

 A lectin-free alternative to oats porridge and a great plant-based breakfast option.